donut-party/system/README.md

 As a developer, one of your tasks is decomposing an application into logically coherent, reusable, loosely-coupled components that can be understood and tested in isolation.
-Another task is coordinating these components, composing them in a way that&rsquo;s coherent, such that the system as a whole remains comprehensible and it&rsquo;s possible to grow, debug, and maintain the application with minimal confusion.
+Another task is coordinating these components -- composing them in a way that&rsquo;s coherent, such that the system as a whole remains comprehensible and it&rsquo;s possible to grow, debug, and maintain the application with minimal confusion.